 Raiden's support team actually gets development if the players use the Codec and they start understanding Raiden's Hidden Depths.
 The villains actually received more development than most of the ones from the Cobra Unit and the Beauty and the Beast Unit since they loved interacting with Raiden.

-The Large HamBig Bad delivering a Curb-Stomp Battle intercut with a political speech, dumb insults and awkward butt shots.
+SenatorArmstrong delivering a Curb-Stomp Battle intercut with a political speech, petty insults and awkward butt shots.
 Taken Up to Eleven when he kicks Raiden only to cue inexplicable cheers and clapping to like he scored a field goal.

 Monsoon shouting, "LORENTZ FORCE!
-GO!" as he uses his magnetic powers.
+GO!" and "LEFT HAND RULE!" as he uses his magnetic powers.

 One-Scene Wonder: Monsoon is introduced to Raiden and the player at the end of a stage and killed before he leaves Raiden's presence, but his lecture and Raiden's reaction to it make his screen time quite memorable.